beling/book-pl/src/ch19-01-unsafe-rust.md

 memory address</span>

 Recall that we can create raw pointers in safe code, but we can’t *dereference* raw pointers and read the data being pointed to.
-In Listing 19-3, we use the dereference operator `*` on a raw pointer that requires an `unsafe` block.
+In listing 19-3, we use the dereference operator `*` on a raw pointer that requires an `unsafe` block.

 ```rust,unsafe